Owen: "Excuse me, miss? [Bartender turns to face him] Oh, I'm sorry! I thought you were a woman!"

-Halfway between Lady Looks Like a Dude and Dude Looks Like a Lady is the character who falls squarely in the middle of the male-female divide... except that no-one can decide which side the character actually belongs on.
+is the author or character who falls squarely in the middle of the male-female divide... except that no-one can decide which side the writer/character actually belongs on.
 Lots of subterfuge always follows, as everyone follows him/her around to try and determine his/her sex once and for all.
 Expect a Gender-Blender Name

 The technical term for this kind of person is "androgyne", from the Greek for "man-woman."
 Used as an adjective, it's "androgynous".

-), or a mix of the two, or as having no gender at all, or a third gender that doesn't fit into the male/female binary, or some combination of these things; these people are known as "genderqueer", an umbrella term for non-binary genders.
-Gender identity is distinct from one's physical sex: the majority of genderqueer people have typical male or female body parts, although some may be intersex in addition to
+), or a mix of the two, or as having no gender at all, or a third gender that doesn't fit into the male/female binary, or some combination of these things; these people are known as "non-binary", a blanket term for those who don't fit into the gender binary.
+Gender identity is distinct from one's physical sex: the majority of non-binary people have masculine or feminine body parts, although some may be intersex in addition to

 , something which invoking this trope may cause to persist even if the character does get a Gender Reveal

 , for characters who have both.
 They may or may not look as androgynous as the ones whose gender is simply ambiguous

 open/close all folders